 Click continue reading for the references.

 [Back in 2014, I organized a workshop here at Williams College on Theory After Postmodernism.
-Having gotten The Myth of Disenchantment off my desk, I’ve returned to my manuscript project (“Absolute Disruption: The Future of Theory after Postmodernism“) which directly focuses on that subject.
-Although my comments from the workshop probably won’t make it into the new manuscript, I thought my opening remarks were worth posting here for those interested.
-I’ve made just a few modest changes.]
+Having gotten The Myth of Disenchantment off my desk, I’ve returned to my manuscript project (working title "Absolute Disruption: The Future of Theory after Postmodernism") which directly focuses on that subject.
+Although my presentation from the workshop probably won’t make it into the new manuscript, I thought my opening remarks were worth posting here for those interested.
+Posted July 2017]

 In Die Krisis der europäischen Kultur (The crisis of European culture), the German philosopher Rudolf Pannwitz described what he saw as a catastrophe afflicting European intellectual and cultural life, and he argued that global capitalism, shallow materialism, and conflicting nationalisms had produced an ethical vacuum.
 Moreover, he faulted the European philosophical academy for its inability to produce a sufficiently robust moral philosophy to resist the relativizing onslaught.
 Strikingly, Pannwitz suggested that this collective zeitgeist had spawned a new type of person, stating: “The postmodern man is an encrusted mollusk, a happy medium of decadent and barbarian swarming out from the natal whirlpool of the grand decadence of the radical revolution of European nihilism.”
 While the prose is rather florid, Pannwitz might seem to be describing our contemporary epoch, especially by connecting the postmodern with nihilism and a pervasive ethical disaster, and it is not hard to find thinkers who use similar terms to describe the current era as being in a “postmodern crisis.”[i]